Intensive Turkish Language

 - Full Year

-The course aims to develop a solid elementary level of competence in both productive (speaking/writing) and receptive skills (reading/ listening) in Turkish.
-Besides the four skills mentioned above, acquiring translation skills, both to and from Turkish/English, and some knowledge of cultural issues in relation to uses of the language also form part of the course requirements.
-At the end of the course, students should be able to handle basic materials in Turkish and produce fundamental Turkish.
+The module aims to develop a solid elementary level of competence in both productive (speaking/writing) and receptive skills (reading/ listening) in Turkish.
+Besides the four skills mentioned above, acquiring translation skills, both to and from Turkish/English, and some knowledge of cultural issues in relation to uses of the language also form part of the module requirements.
+At the end of the module, students should be able to handle basic materials in Turkish and produce fundamental Turkish.

 Scope and syllabus